AutomateThePlanet/Meissa-Documentation/docs/how-do-we-use-it.md

 --retriedResultsFilePath="pathToResults\retriedResult.trx" --retriesCount=3 --threshold=90
 ```

-With this one, we tell Meissa to retry the failed tests three times if less than 5% of all tests have failed.
+With this one, we tell MEISSA to retry the failed tests three times if less than 5% of all tests have failed.
 ```
 --testsFilter="test.FullName != \"TestName\" AND !test.Categories.Contains(\"CI\")"
 ```

-Meissa has a built-in complex test filter parser, and we can write complex queries to filter the tests.
+MEISSA has a built-in complex test filter parser, and we can write complex queries to filter the tests.
 ```
 --customArguments="BuildNumber=42"
 ```
+**Note**: To use this feature make sure the runner and the agent are with **Administrative permissions**!

 Sometimes, it is useful to pass data to tests from the runner.
 For example, you may need to pass the current build number, so you can create a folder in your tests.
 If you use this argument, each agent will create an environmental variable with the name BuildNumber, and it will assign the value 42.
 After that, it is easy to get the value from your tests.
 ```
 --timeBasedBalance
 ```

-Instructs Meissa to balance the tests, not based on the count, but on the previous execution times of the tests.
+Instructs MEISSA to balance the tests, not based on the count, but on the previous execution times of the tests.
 To use it, you need to execute all your tests at least one time.
 This is quite useful because some of your UI tests may execute for 1 minute or more but most of them for 30 seconds or less.
 As I mentioned, the whole tests execution time is equal to the slowest sub-run.
 This feature can sometimes drastically decrease the execution time.
 ```
 --runInParallel
 ```

-Tells Meissa to execute the tests on each agent in parallel.
+Tells MEISSA to execute the tests on each agent in parallel.
 You can even specify how many processes to spawn.
 This is most useful for unit, API, or headless UI tests.